Jayson Videira

-Jayson Videira Pereira (born 17 February 2005) is a Luxembourgish footballer who plays as a centre-forward for the German club Mainz 05 II and the Luxembourg national team.
+Jayson Videira Pereira (born 17 February 2005) is a Luxembourgish professional footballer who plays as a forward and winger for Regionalliga Südwest club Mainz 05 II and the Luxembourg national team.

 International career

-Videira made his debut for the Luxembourg national team on 8 June 2024 in a friendly against Belgium at King Baudouin Stadium.
+Videira holds both Luxermbourgish and Portuguese citizenships.
+He made his debut for the Luxembourg national team on 8 June 2024 in a friendly against Belgium at King Baudouin Stadium.
 He came on for Gerson Rodrigues in the 86th minute in the 3–0 defeat.